Dr Rachel Wicaksono

-Head of the Department of Languages & Linguistics
+Head of the School of Languages & Linguistics

-In 2004, I came back to the UK and joined York St John University, first as co-ordinator of the International Foundation Programme, then as Head of Programme for the MA Applied Linguistics: TESOL (Teaching English to Speakers of Other Languages), then as Head of the Department of Languages and Linguistics where I am also an active member of our research unit, Language and Identities in Interaction.
+In 2004, I came back to the UK and joined York St John University, first as co-ordinator of the International Foundation Programme, then as Head of Programme for the MA Applied Linguistics: TESOL (Teaching English to Speakers of Other Languages), then as Head of the School of Languages and Linguistics.
 I also completed a Doctor in Education at the Institute of Education, London University where I researched aspects of internationalising UK universities including: group work, reflective writing and the use of English as a lingua franca by 'home' and 'international' students.

 I have been involved in teaching English, teacher training, research, and project and school management in India, Indonesia, Sri Lanka, Pakistan, China, Japan, Hong Kong, Vietnam, Sweden, Singapore, Malaysia and Thailand.